 DRE Cervical Category IV ratings of 25 to 28 percent to the body as a whole

-The most common workers compensation neck surgeries that result in Category IV ratings are cervical fusions.
+Cervical fusions are the most common workers compensation neck surgeries that result in Category IV ratings.
 The language that covers cervical fusions under Category IV is, “… the individual may have loss of motion or a motion segment due to a developmental fusion or successful or unsuccessful attempt at surgical arthrodesis; radiculopathy as defined in cervical category III need not be present if there is alteration of motion segment integrity.”

 Surgical arthrodesis refers to cervical fusion.
 So, a workers compensation injury that requires a cervical fusion surgery should result in at least a Category IV rating of 25 to 28 percent to the body as a whole.